 The word placebo has been in our lexicon for decades now.
 Some people call it “sugar water” or “sugar pill.”

-A placebo is a substance that does not contain medicine/drug, an inactive preparation or procedure that is used as a control in experiments designed to test new drugs.
+A placebo is 1) a substance that does not contain medicine/drug, 2) an inactive preparation or 3) a procedure that is used as a control in experiments designed to test new drugs.

 A placebo does not actually have to be a pill, surgery, or injection.
 Even pushing the crosswalk button can be one – it makes you feel in control.1

 It is basically a “fake” treatment.
-But yet…placebos often boast stats as good or even better than actual drugs.
+But yet, placebos work and often boast stats as good or even better than actual drugs.
 It has been found that, for example, a placebo can work half as well as aspirin and morphine for pain.1

 For many people, a placebo carries a not-so-great connotation.
 Placebos were once given to “neurotic” patients to calm them down.
 The other definition of placebo is to placate someone.
 In Latin, it means “I shall please”.